GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/integration-layer-api/api-callbacks.md

 Expected Response:

-Array of the author object whose keys are described below
+Array of the `Object` which describes author details.

 - `id`
     - type: `number`